-The most detailed analysis of Buffett’s investing rules as outlined in the book “The New Buffettology” by his daughter Mary Buffett.
+The most detailed analysis of Buffett’s investing rules is outlined in the book “The New Buffettology” by his daughter Mary Buffett.
 We combine this study, plus his letters to Berkshire Hathaway shareholders, TV interviews & Buffett’s Own Book “The Snowball.”

 1. Never Lose Money

-One of the most famous Buffett quotes of all time highlights the fact that he is a very cautious investor and will only ever make an investment with a very high probability of profiting.
+One of the most famous Buffett quotes of all time highlights that he is a very cautious investor and will only ever make an investment with a very high probability of profiting.
 Warren is actually very risk-averse.

 2. Never Forget Rule Number 1

 To highlight the importance of making low-risk investments, Buffett highlights the importance of rule number 1, “Never lose money.”

 The key message is that you should not take unnecessary risks with your investments.
 In effect, buy companies with great products, in great markets, which make substantial profits.

 And most importantly, buy the stocks when they are on sale at bargain prices.
 We cover all these aspects in the following rules.